ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 1. Use the Compose PostgreSQL or MySQL service instead of {{site.data.keyword.dashdbshort}}.
 2. Add a weather service and retrieve forecast data for the event date and location.
 3. Add search capabilities to, e.g., wildcard search or search for event durations ("give me all events longer than 8 hours").
-4. Export event data as iCalendar ics file.
+4. Export event data as iCalendar ICS file.

 # Related Content
 Here are links to additional information on the topics covered in this tutorial.